The Best Time To Visit Iceland To See Northern Lights

 Secondly, we need the sun to be active and send us strong solar winds with these electrically charged particles that in turn, create these mesmerizing Northern Lights.

 Therefore, winter in Iceland is a great time to visit this magical island and get a glimpse of these wonders of nature.
 The long, dark and still winter nights are a perfect setting for Northern Lights sightseeing.
 In fact, some active one day sightseeing activities include the legendary Glacier Walk & Northern Lights or the more relaxed Northern Lights Small Group Tour.
-If you set aside two or three days while visiting Iceland, you can embark on a Short Break Getaway along the south coast.
+If you set aside three or four days while visiting Iceland, you can embark on a Short Break Getaway along the south coast or our Hiking, Hot Springs Northern Lights tour which was mentioned as one of the Top 5 Hiking Tours in Iceland by TravelMag.